levisstrauss/CV/README.md

 # Kategnimin Coulibaly

-I' am student in computer science

-I enjoy building digital products that either solve problems or entertain people.
-Preferrably in Javascript or Python.

-I'm self driven, hard working and easy going.
+Hi, I am Coulibaly, a computer science student at Community College of Philadelphia.
+Passionate about learning, I'd love to be a part of a team, building products for solving life problems.

 ## Technical skills: